newyork-visit

 The facade

-One of the most distinguishing characteristics of Yankee Stadium is the facade.
-Originally, the facade was a series of copper arches (painted white in the 1960s) that ran around the roof of the grandstand's upper deck.
+One of the most distinguishing characteristics of the Old Yankee Stadium was the facade.
+Originally, the facade was a series of copper arches (painted white in the 1960s) that ran around the roof of the grandstand’s upper deck.
 However, the renovation of the 1970s greatly scaled back this roof, and the facade was removed.
 A white replica was run along the bleacher billboards and scoreboard, where it stands to this day.
 In the new stadium, the facade will return to the upper deck roof.

+The facade has been re-created in the New Stadium.
 The Facade is used as an icon for Yankee Stadium, and the New York Yankees ballclub.
 This can be clearly seen in its major use in graphics for the YES Network.

 Address